kyco/jquery.kyco.googleplusfeed2/README.md

 Image size of the profile image, max size is 250.
 Also adjust CSS if changing the default.

+	orderBy: 'date'

+Order posts by 'date' or 'popularity'.

 	sort: 'asc',

-Sort order of the posts by date.
-Default is 'asc' (i.e. latest posts first) can be set to 'desc'.
+Sort order of the orderBy parameter.
+Default is 'asc' (i.e. latest or most popular posts first) can be set to 'desc'.

 	lang: 'en'